Homemade Sweet and Sour Pork Chops

 Instructions

-• Prepare Ingredients– Mince the garlic cloves.– Wash and dry the peppers.
-Cut the bell peppers in half and remove the seeds.
-Slice the bell peppers into thin slices.– Wash and dry the green onions.
-Dice the green onion into small pieces.– Remove the parsley leaves from the stem and roughly chop them.– Cut the pineapple into small ½” size chunks.
+• Prepare the vegetables – Mince the garlic cloves.
+Wash, dry and cut the bell peppers in half, remove the seeds then slice into thin strips.
+Wash and dry the green onions.
+Remove the parsley leaves from the stem and roughly chop.
+Cut the pineapple into small ½” size chunks.

-• Preheat oven to 400 degrees F. Line a large baking sheet (with sides) with a silicone baking mat or parchment paper.
-Set aside for future steps.
+• Preheat oven to 400 degrees F. Line a baking sheet with a silicone baking mat or parchment paper.
+Set aside.

-• Sear the chops – Heat one tablespoon of olive oil in a large skillet over medium-high heat.
+• Sear the chops on the stove – Heat one tablespoon of olive oil in a large skillet over medium-high heat.
 Place the pork chops in the hot pan and sear on both sides for 1-2 minutes per side.
 Season each side with salt and pepper.

-• Create the sauce – Add the vinegar, syrup, garlic, rosemary, and pepper flakes into a small saucepan over medium heat.
+• While the chops bake, create the sauce – Add the vinegar, maple syrup, garlic, rosemary, and pepper flakes into a small saucepan over medium heat.
 Cook the mixture for about 5 minutes or until the mixture begins to thicken.
-Then reduce heat to a low simmer and continue to cook until ready to serve.
+Then reduce heat to a very low simmer until ready to serve.
 Stir this mixture occasionally while it is simmering.

-• While the sauce is cooking add the additional tablespoon of olive oil and sliced peppers to the pan used to sear the chops.
+• While the sauce simmers, make the pineapple and pepper side – To the frying pan used to sear the chops, add the additional tablespoon of olive oil and sliced peppers.
 Turn the pan to medium-high heat.
-Season with salt and pepper.
+Season with salt and pepper to taste.
 Cook, stirring occasionally until the peppers soften.
 Cook the peppers for 6 to 8 minutes.

 • After the peppers soften and have cooked for at least 6 minutes, add pineapple and cook for another 3 minutes.
 Stir in the green onion and parsley.
 Remove the pan from the heat and set aside.